FATMAP difficulty grade

 Whether you're hoping to thru-hike, fast-pack, or run, this is an incredibly challenging undertaking that should not be done alone.
 While hikers typically tackle the route in 2 - 3 days, experienced runners should have no problem finishing during daylight hours.

 In fact, according to [fastestknowntime.com](https://fastestknowntime.com/route/presidential-traverse-nh), a sub-4 hour attempt has even been documented, though many runners aim for the 4 to 6-hour window.
-While ambitions hikers attempt this year round, runners should plan their trip in the summer months according to newengland.com.
+While ambitious hikers attempt this year-round, runners should plan their trip in the summer months, according to NewEngland.com.

 In contrast to other iconic thru-hikes, there is no "official" way to reach the summit.